 SECTION 4.
 All laws and parts of laws in conflict with this Act are hereby repealed.

 And so it was.
-The square dance became the official American folk dance of the State of Arkansas when Governor William Jefferson Clinton signed Senate Bill No. 7 o February 2, 1991.
+Senate Bill No. 7 passed through the legislative process without effort.
+The square dance became the official American folk dance of the State of Arkansas when Governor William Jefferson Clinton signed Senate Bill No. 7 on February 2, 1991.
+It was filed as Act No 93 of 1991.

 The following information was excerpted from the Arkansas Code -- Unannotated, Title 1, Chapter 4, Section 1-4-120.